Canine & Feline Dental Health

 What can happen if I do not have my pet's teeth routinely cleaned?

-Periodontal disease and Gingivitis can lead to Bone Loss, Heart Disease (endocardiosis), Kidney Infections, Pancreatic Infections, Liver Infections, and Shortening of Life Span.
+Periodontal disease and Gingivitis can lead to Bone Loss, Heart Disease (endocardiosis), Kidney Infections, Pancreatic Infections, Liver Infections, and Shortening of Life

 What is periodontal disease?